Jaclyn Iannucci, PhD, associate research scientist in the Department of Neuroscience and Experimental Therapeutics at…

 Every year, people literally lose sleep over the changing of the clock.
 We set our clocks ahead one hour when daylight saving time (DST) begins (which this year will be March 12 at 2 a.m.), but do we set back our health in the process?

-“The immediate impact of that first day is that you’re probably going to get an hour less of sleep,” said David J. Earnest, PhD, a professor at the Texas A&M College of Medicine, who studies circadian rhythms—the human body’s master clock.
+“The immediate impact of that first day is that you’re probably going to get an hour less of sleep,” said David J. Earnest, PhD, a professor at the Texas A&M University School of Medicine, who studies circadian or 24-hour rhythms controlled by our internal body clocks.
 “In theory, a one-hour time change shouldn’t really take more than a day or two to adapt to, but sometimes it does—for various reasons.”

 These internal biological clocks regulate a number of physiological functions—from hormone release and metabolism to fatigue and alertness.
 During the transition on or off DST, everything feels just a little out of sync.